Why am I not getting the latest updates for Microsoft 365 Apps, Outlook 2021, Outlook 2019 or Outlook 2016?

-The Current Channel is the official up-to-date stable release of Office 365.
+The Current Channel is the official up-to-date stable release of Microsoft 365 Apps.
 This is where you want to be as someone that just wants to use the latest version of the Office software.

-Updates are released once a month (usually at the end of the month) and can contain new features that have been publicly tested by the Office Insiders and people in the First Release for Current Channel.
+Feature updates are released once a month (usually at the end of the month) and can contain new features that have been publicly tested by the users in the Beta Channel and people in the Current Channel (Preview).

-The Office Insider and First Release for Current Channel provides you early access to changes and new features that will most likely make it into the Current Channel release in about 1 or 2 months time.
+The Current Channel (Preview) and Beta Channel releases give you early access to changes and new features that will most likely make it into the Monthly Channel release in about 1 or 2 months time.

 So if you don't want to waste your time with these kind of surprises, it is best to remain in the Current Channel.

-The First Release for Deferred Channel contains the new features and fixes that will ultimately be added to the Deferred Channel.
+The Semi-Annual Enterprise Channel (Targeted) contains the new features and fixes that will ultimately be added to the Semi-Annual Enterprise Channel.

-Once a Deferred Channel release has been made available, the First Release for Deferred Channel will be set to the then Current Channel until another Deferred Channel release is made available.
-Therefor, this release can be up to 4 months behind the Current Release.
+Two months after a Semi-Annual Enterprise Channel release has been made available, the Semi-Annual Enterprise Channel (Targeted) will be set to the then Current Channel version until another Semi-Annual Enterprise Channel release is made available.
+Therefor, this release can be up to 4 months behind the Current Channel.
 Updates for this channel are being released once a month but of course within the same version.

-This build is recommended to be assigned to a select amount of people within a corporation that has decided to use the Deferred Channel.
+This build is recommended to be assigned to a select amount of people within a corporation that has decided to use the Semi-Annual Enterprise Channel.

-The Deferred Channel will only receive 3 updates per year and will receive the updates with a delay as well.
+The Semi-Annual Enterprise Channel will only receive 2 updates per year and will receive the updates with a delay as well.

-Before an update is released to the Deferred Channel, it is being held in the Fist Release for Deferred Channel for 4 months.
-This means that the Deferred Channel can be 4 to 8 months behind the Current Channel.
+Before an update is released to the Semi-Annual Enterprise Channel, it is being held in the Semi-Annual Enterprise Channel (Targeted) for 4 months.
+This means that the latest Semi-annual Channel can be 4 to 10 months behind the Current Channel.

-Detailed information about the Deferred Channel can be found in the TechNet article: Overview of update branches for Office 365 ProPlus.
+Detailed information about the Semi-Annual Enterprise Channel can be found in the Microsoft Docs article: Overview of update channels for Microsoft 365 Apps.

 One-time purchase installation

-Updates are being released monthly via the same way as Office 365 installations (so not via Windows Update) but these usually only contain fixes and not new features that are being made to Office 2016 users that are using it as part of an Office 365 subscription.
-So feature wise, it will remain pretty much the same as when Office 2016 was first released.
+Updates are being released monthly via the same way as Office 365 installations (so not via Windows Update) but these usually only contain fixes and not new features that are being made to Outlook/Office users that are using it as part of an Office 365 subscription.
+So feature wise, it will remain pretty much the same as when Office 2016/2019 was first released.

 MSI-based installations are “traditional” Office installations that are only available to Volume License subscribers.
 These installations aren’t updated via Office 365 but via Windows Update.